 Are you concerned about your relationship with a partner, boyfriend or husband?
 It can be very hard to realize or even believe that such a person could be abusing you.
 But domestic abuse happens to women (and some men) from every culture, race, age group, religion or occupation, and it may be happening to you.
-If you are being abused, you are not alone, as it is estimated that 40 percent of all women will be hurt by domestic violence during their lifetimes.
+If you are being abused, you are not alone, as it is estimated that 1 in 4 women will experience domestic violence during her lifetime.
 Most cases of domestic abuse are committed by men against women, but abuse also occurs within gay and lesbian couples, and occasionally by women against men.

 Physical violence is one form of abuse.
 But abuse can also occur by verbal attacks, emotional cruelty or sexual acts.
 Sometimes abuse starts with verbal attacks and turns to physical or sexual violence.
 Since disagreements and arguments are part of almost every intimate relationship, you may have difficulty telling when normal arguing leads to abuse.
 But remember that you are the ultimate judge.
 Take seriously any suspicions you have that a relationship has become abusive.